SakuraTao/learngit/readme.txt

-Creating a noew bransh is quick && cool.
+Creating a noew bransh is quick and smiple.